Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-account-restore.md

 description: Step-by-step guides on backing up and restoring a AXIASolar account.
 ---

-In the case that your AXIASolar account needs to backed up and later restored, there are simple ways to take care of this in AXIASolar.js Browser Plugin, AXIASolar.js, and Parity Signer.
+In the case that your AXIASolar account needs to backed up and later restored, there are simple ways to take care of this in AXIASolar.js Browser Plugin, AXIASolar.js, and Axia Signer.
 Note that in order to recover an account, it is necessary that an account is created according to the instructions [here](learn-account-generation).

 ## AXIASolar.js Browser Plugin